atoponce/cardciphers/pocket_rc4/README.rst

    26-character Latin alphabet must be represented exactly once.
 For each character in the IV with the following steps:

-   a) Find the black card corresponding to the IV character.
+   a.
+Find the black card corresponding to the IV character.
 Identify this as
       the letter "t".
-   b) Exchange the red card above this black card with the top red card.
+   b.
+Exchange the red card above this black card with the top red card.
-   c) Move the black card corresponding to "t" and the red card above to the
+   c.
+Move the black card corresponding to "t" and the red card above to the
       bottom of the deck.
-   d) Move the top two cards (one red, one black) to the bottom of the deck.
+   d.
+Move the top two cards (one red, one black) to the bottom of the deck.

 5. Pad the IV + plaintext message with PKCS#7 padding as described above.
 6. Set "j" to the value of the bottom red card.
 7. Encrypt each letter in the plaintext with the following steps:

-    a) Add the value of the top red card to "j" mod 26.
+   a.
+Add the value of the top red card to "j" mod 26.
-    b) Find the black card corresponding to the new "j" value.
+   b.
+Find the black card corresponding to the new "j" value.
-    c) Identify the red card above this plaintext black card as "t".
+   c.
+Identify the red card above this plaintext black card as "t".
-    d) Add the red "t" card to the top card card mod 26.
+   d.
+Add the red "t" card to the top card card mod 26.

-       i) If encrypting, add this value to the plaintext charcter, mod 26. ii) If decrypting, subtract this value from the ciphertext character, mod 26.
+      1. If encrypting, add this value to the plaintext charcter, mod 26.
+      2. If decrypting, subtract this value from the ciphertext character, mod 26.

-    e) Exchange the red "t" card with the top red card.
+   e.
+Exchange the red "t" card with the top red card.
-    f) Move the top two cards (one red, one black) to the bottom of the deck.
+   f.
+Move the top two cards (one red, one black) to the bottom of the deck.